 The way you think and act is what makes you look old (or not), not the color of your hair.
 In the same way that balding men often look better and “younger” after fully shaving their heads than they did with thinning hair, many women who go grey paradoxically look “younger” than they did before – because they look more like their truest selves without any artificial enhancements.

-The average woman who colors her hair spends $330 per year on hair dyes and accessories – and most women spend approximately $50,000 on their hair during their lifetimes.
+The average woman who dyes her hair spends $330 per year on hair dyes and accessories – and most women spend approximately $50,000 on their hair during their lifetimes.
 If you do decide to go grey, be sure to get a great cut and use grey hair conditioners for shine.
+The ones below are great options:

 Whatever you decide to do with your hair – whether you keep coloring it or decide to go grey naturally – don’t worry about being trendy – just be you.

 Are you going grey gracefully?
-Or, do you still dye your hair?
+Or do you still dye your hair?
 What motivates your feelings on this question?
+Please share your thoughts with the community!